axrs/PrestigeWorldWide/DOCUMENTATION.md

 ## Setup
 Prestige Worldwide requires __1 thing__: a Statamic collection.
 So create a collection before or after installing this addon.
 Then go to the addons page in the control panel, click on Prestige Worldwide and select the collection you want to use for your events.
 Each entry in this collection will be an event.

 After selecting a collection you'll see an extra tab called 'Event info' on the entry page of this collection.
 This tab allows you to add relevant info about this event.
-There's info about dates, costs, location and an organizer.
-You can also select a form to use for signups.
+There's info about dates, costs, location, an external url and an organizer.

+You can also select which form to use for signups.
 And if you add a maximum number of participants PW will check if the max number of participants is reached.
 PW doesn't add things like titles or images, those are up to you.

 * [Showing a list of events](#list)
 * [Showing info on a detail page](#detail)